Citi says Mexico consumer bank a 'jewel,' as it gears up to sell - NewsBreak

 Citi says Mexico consumer bank a 'jewel,' as it gears up to sell

-(Reuters) - Citigroup Inc described the Citibanamex consumer bank in Mexico it is planning to shed as a “jewel” as it gears up to be active with potential buyers in the coming months.
+Jan 14 (Reuters) - Citigroup Inc (C.N) described the Citibanamex consumer bank in Mexico it is planning to shed as a "jewel" as it gears up to be active with potential buyers in the coming months.

 The lender has been shedding the last of its consumer businesses outside of the United States as part of a "strategy refresh" started by Chief Executive Officer Jane Fraser, who took the helm in March.